-NAME OF SCHOOL: NAME OF ORGANIZATION: Sponsor(s) Or Individual(s) Responsible: Type of sale and supplying company (ex. candy, Galbraith, Express, candles, etc.): Purpose(s) for which the net proceeds is (ar re) to be used: The following activity 7 fund account(s) will r receive the net proceed S: Estimated Gross Sale S: \$ Margin of Profit t: Date: Beginning: Ending: Each club within a school, including the school itself, is entitled to two sales tax-free days per calendar year if declared in advance of the event.
-Sales may qualify if: 1) The sale occurs within a 24-hour period, or 2) The delivery is made within a 24-hour period even though the money was collected over an extended period.
-To declare a sales tax-free day, complete the information below: TAXABLE SALE?
-Yes or No DATE OF SALE OR DELIVERY DATE ORGANIZA' TION OR CLUB TAX-FREE DAY #1 OR #2 CALENDAR YEAR I have requested permission to conduct a money-raising activity, and I will be responsible for the preparation of an accounting of all monies collected during and at the conclusion of the money-raising activity, and I will turn in all records to the Business Office.
-I have read and will comply with the District's Guidelines and Policies for Fundraisers.
-Sponsor/Individual Date APPROVED: Principal Date □ APPROVED: DISAPPROVED: (see note) Business Office Date
+NAME OF SCHOOL: NAME OF ORGANIZA TION: Sponsor(s) 0 r Individual(s) Respon nsible: Type of sale and supp olying company (ex. car ndy, Galbraith, Express, candles, etc.): Purpose(s) for which the net proceeds is (ar re) to be used: The following activity fund account(s) will r receive the net proceeds: Estimated Gross Sales: \$ Margin of Profit: Date: Beginning: Ending: er calendar year if The sale occurs within a 24-hor ur period, or collected over an extended 27-nour period even diougn die money was conected over an To declare a sales tax -free day, complete the e information below: TAXABLE SALE?
+DATE OF SALE OR TAX-FREE DAY #1 OR #2 Yes or No DELIVERY DATE ORGANIZATION OR CLUB CALENDAR I have requested nem mission to conduct a m noney-raising activity, and I will be responsible fo or the preparation of an accounting of a ll monies collected du ring and at the conclusion of the money-raising activity, and I will Policies for Fundraise Thave read and win comply with the District 3 Guidelines and Sponsor/Individual APPROVED: r calendar year if collected over an TAX-FREE DAY #1 OR #2 CALENDAR YEAR Principa al Ending: ☐ APPROVED: ☐ DISAPPROVED: (: see note) Business Office Date NOTE: